TylerHaynie/html-canvas-designer/README.md

 ## About this Project
 I started this project because I wanted to create something from scratch or as close to scratch as I could without using any third-party libraries.
-I sometimes think to myself, `"Well, yeah, It does already exist, but I wonder how I would do it?"`.
-Then I try to figure it all out.
-I'm a curious person and sometimes I like to see where that will take me.
-I'm not exactly why I chose to use a canvas, but here we are...
+This is a proof-of-concept piece for another project under development.

 ### Setting up the project
 * Open your terminal of choice and navigate to the root of the project folder.